 Award-Winning Storyteller and Creative Strategist | Bestselling Author | Filmmaker

-Kingsley is also the author of two number one national bestselling books: The Way of the Fight, which looks at Georges St-Pierre’s life philosophy, and Weology: How Everybody Wins When We Comes Before Me, a book of ideas on leadership.
+Kingsley is the co-writer and director of Chaakapesh, a documentary feature about an orchestra visiting an Indigenous reserve for the first time, created to foster reconciliation.
+He is also the author of two number one national bestselling books: The Way of the Fight, which looks at Georges St-Pierre’s life philosophy, and Weology: How Everybody Wins When We Comes Before Me, a book of ideas on leadership.
 He also joined an exclusive group of authors to publish original works in multiple languages in Le livre du don.

 Fully bilingual, Kingsley is a proud Franco-Ontarian.